It's Important to Talk with Children About Natural Disasters

 Regardless of age, children are vulnerable during these events and need the help and support of their parents.
 Parents often wait until it is convenient for them to talk to their kids about difficult topics, but it is actually best to talk to children when their anxiety demands a response.
 Time spent giving your children a reassuring word or a hug will go a long way toward creating a sense of security.

-When parents do not discuss the disaster with children, they communicate that these things are so horrible that even adults dare not talk about them.
-When children are stressed, they often express their feelings through actions rather than words.
-Often these actions are regressive and inappropriate.
-This may include “bad dreams,” stomach aches, and nightmares, anxieties about situations incidental to the disaster, “clinging" to the parents, requests to sleep near the parents, and regressive behavior such as thumb-sucking and bed-wetting.
+When children are stressed, they often express their feelings through actions and physical symptoms rather than words.
+These may include stomach aches, nightmares, "clinging" to parents, sleep or appetite changes, and regressive behavior such as thumb-sucking and bed-wetting.

 In older children, you may notice risk-taking behaviors, withdrawal, difficulty in concentrating and paying attention, poor performance in school, feeling very tired, or headaches or stomach aches.

 If your child acts differently or behaves in unacceptable ways, try to comfort and reassure her or him.
 Make the assumption that the behavior is in response to stress.
 Be aware of the extra attention and affection your child may need during this time.
 In talking with children of all ages, here are a few tips for communicating with them: